calvinfeng/study-guide/doc/scalability.md

 * Sideline cache

+Here are some options for caching
+* Redis, Memcached
+  * Completely in-memory, extremely fast
+  * Key-value stores
+  * Common queries or static data
+  * Cache invalidation (using LRU)

 ## CDNs
+CDNs are giant data centers that are designed to send large files to requested destination.
+CDNs are optimized to deliver large size content

 * Way faster than serving content straight from your server.
 * Any JS and media files should live on the CDN and be served from there.
+  * Bootstrap is heavy
+  * JQuery is also another heavy weighted library.
+  * Always use CDN to deliver these heavy libraries
 * All JS and CSS concatenated together.
+  * This is what webpack has done for us
 * Your server should return *only* HTML markup.

 ## Databases